Rachel C. Gladstone, M.Ed., M.S. Counseling, Resident in Counseling

 Kindergarten Readiness Assessment: Rachel administers School Readiness Assessments to children ages 4-5.
 She works with the child to assess their school readiness skills, including their foundational learning and social/emotional skills.
 Following assessment of the child, Rachel works with parents to determine if their child is ready for Kindergarten or if they may benefit from a Junior Kindergarten year.
 She provides support to parents as they begin their child’s formal school journey, including navigating the placement process.

-Counseling: Rachel offers counseling services for students, ages 7 through 18, on school related issues such as anxiety, understanding self as a learner, and school avoidance.
+Counseling: Rachel offers counseling services for students, ages 7 through 18, on school-related issues such as anxiety, understanding self as a learner, and school avoidance.
 Rachel’s counseling approach is relational and centered around the belief that academic success is intricately related to emotional health.
+Additionally, Rachel provides individual therapy across the lifespan for a variety of concerns including anxiety, depression, and challenging life transitions.

 Residential School and Program Placement: Rachel works with parents who are seeking residential placement for their child, striving to bring a sense of calm to the process.
 She is familiar with the admissions process and requirements for many therapeutic boarding schools, therapeutic wilderness programs, residential treatment centers, boarding schools, young adult transition programs and gap-year programs.
 Rachel works closely with clients, parents, schools, and therapeutic teams to understand the unique needs of the individual student and helps identify well suited schools and programs.
 She works with the family throughout the child’s treatment and schooling to ensure that therapeutic and academic goals are being met.
 Rachel is available to help coordinate crisis intervention and transport services when needed.